EckertLab/protocols/DNA_library_prep_(parchman).md

 all microcentrifuge vials can hold 1500μL volume
 ___
 ## Digestion:
 -  Start by preparing the master mix (MM1).
-If you are preparing more than 1 plate mutliply the reagents by two.
+If you are preparing 2 plates mutliply the reagents by two.
 -  Take out the reagents from -20 freezer and let them thaw.
 Once thawed place on ice.
 Don't take out the enzymes (Ecor1 and MseI).
 -  Vortex and centrifuge all reagents, only centrifuge the enzymes.

-**_Making Master Mix I for Digestion (150% of what you will need)_**
+**_Making Master Mix I (MMI) for Digestion (150% of what you will need)_**
 This is good for one 96-well plate.
 Once made, store in -20°C freezer.
 Always label with made-on date, MMI will expire in time.
 * Label a 1.5mL microcentrifuge tube with **MMI** and into it pipette:
   * 36 μL ultrapure H<sub>2</sub>O
-  * 86.4μL 1mg/mL BSA
+  * 86.4μL 1mg/mL BSA  ... in freezer, must first dilute the stock of 20mg/mL to 1mg/mL using ultrapure H2O
-  * 86.4μL 1M NaCl
+  * 86.4μL 1M NaCl  ...on shelf above wet-lab prep area
-  * 165.6μL 10X T4 Buffer
+  * 165.6μL 10X T4 Buffer  ... in the freezer
-  * 17.28μL MseI  (10000 u/ml)
+  * 17.28μL MseI  (10000 u/ml) ... keep in the freezer until ready to add
-  * 40.32μL EcoRI  (20000 u/ml)
+  * 40.32μL EcoRI  (20000 u/ml) ... keep in the freezer until ready to add

 **_Digestion Protocol:_**

 1. Once the MM1 has been prepapred,vortex and centrifuge Master Mix I vials in microcentrifuge for 5s.
 1. For each sample, place 6μL of genomic DNA into the assigned well of a 96-well plate
 1. Add 3μL of Master Mix I to each well
-1. Cover plate with sticker, seal by running finger along each row and along each column to seal wells on every side
+1. Cover plate with sticker (i.e. microseal), seal by running finger along each row and along each column to seal wells on every side
    1. Label sticker with fat-tipped marker “**Digested [Sample X] [date] [initials]**”
    1. Label the plate itself in a similar manner
    1. Do not label with ‘Digestion’, label with ‘digested’ to emphasize past tense.